C2-GaMe: Classification of Cluster Galaxy Membership with Machine Learning: Simulation Data

-In this work, we analyze the outputs of the MultiDark Planck 2 (MDPL2) dark-matter only N-body simulation, which was performed using L-GADGET-2 code (a version of the publicly available cosmological code GADGET-2 \citep{Springel2005}).
+In this work, we analyze the outputs of the MultiDark Planck 2 (MDPL2) dark-matter-only N-body simulation, performed using L-GADGET-2 code (a version of the publicly available cosmological code GADGET-2 \citep{Springel2005}).
 It contains $3840^3$ total dark matter particles, where the mass of one individual particle is $1.51\times 10^{9} \mathrm{M}_{\odot} / \mathrm{h}$.
-The simulation uses Planck13 cosmology, where $h = 0.6777$, $\Omega_{\Lambda} = 0.962885$, $\Omega_m = 0.307115$, $\Omega_{b} = 0.048206$, $n = 0.96$, and $\sigma_8 = 0.8228$ \citep{planck13}.
-The galaxies are identified using the Rockstar halo catalog \citep{Behroozi2013_rs}, and the merger tree is built using the Consistent Tree algorithm \citep{Behroozi2013}.
-We select central halos with $M_{200m}>10^{14} M_{\odot} / h$, which is chosen purposefully to ensure that every central halo has at least 20 galaxies.
-We then select satellite galaxies with a peak mass of $M_{p}>3 \times 10^{11} M_{\odot} / h$.
+The simulation uses Planck13 cosmology, where $h = 0.6777$, $\Omega_{\Lambda} = 0.692885$, $\Omega_m = 0.307115$, $\Omega_{b} = 0.048206$, $n = 0.96$, and $\sigma_8 = 0.8228$ \citep{planck13}.
+The halos and subhalos hosting the galaxies are identified using the Rockstar halo catalog \citep{Behroozi2013_rs}, and the merger tree is built using the Consistent Tree algorithm \citep{Behroozi2013}.
+We select central halos with $M_{200m}>10^{14} M_{\odot} / h$ which are not within other larger halos (Rockstar primary host), and satellite galaxies with a peak mass of $M_{p}>3 \times 10^{11} M_{\odot} / h$ at redshift of $z=0.5$.
+This results in $\sim 17000$ clusters with at least 20 galaxies within $r_{\rm 200m}$ of every central halo.